janzenz/learning-js-promise/books/what-is-a-promise.md

     + Paralell Flow

 # What is a Promise?
-- A Promise is a basically a State Machine.
+- A Promise is basically a State Machine.